How To Stop Being Lazy

 … then maybe your feeling of laziness is more deeply-rooted.

-I am not a psychologist, but I’ve found myself too lazy to do anything whenever I’m depressed.
+I am not a psychologist, but I’ve found myself too lazy to do anything whenever I’m struggling with some emotional stuff.
 Maybe you should find someone, perhaps a friend, to talk to and sort through your feelings.
-Getting some professional help is also an option if you’re open to it.

-I’ve written a lot of articles about productivity here in the past.
-I think they’re also worth looking into if you want to overcome laziness.
-Here’s a few of them I’d like to share:
+But before we end, I’d like to share some of the articles about productivity that I’ve written here in the past.
+I think they’re worth looking into if you want to overcome laziness:

 I hope you enjoyed my productivity article for today.
 There will be more coming soon and I hope you’ll not be too lazy to subscribe to Ready To Be Rich.
 Thanks!